 It’s not an easy line to walk because we are not totally in control of our circumstances.

-Yet those sensitive types who need intense experiences need to learn to balance the novelty with rest periods for recovery.
+Yet those sensitive types who need intense experiences must learn to balance the novelty with rest periods for recovery.

-I’m still not sure I am a sensation seeker, but it does explain a lot of my desires and behaviour.
+I’m still not sure if I’m a sensation seeker, but it does explain a lot of my desires and behaviour.

-Do you seek out or desire novelty and stimulation even though you react strongly to it?
+Do you desire novelty and stimulation despite reacting strongly to it?

-How do you balance and honour the two extremes of adventure and safety in your life?
+How do you balance and honour the two extremes of adventure and safety?
 Comment below.

 HSP Podcast #16: High Sensation Seeking – A Highly Sensitive Person’s Life [Internet]. [cited 2016 Sep 14].
 Available from: http://highlysensitiveperson.net/episode16/